RealFormer: Transformer Likes Residual Attention: Experiments

-\paragraph{How much do attention heads in layer $L$ resemble those in layer $L-1$?} Since RealFormer uses a residual attention scheme, it is interesting to show to what extent an attention head is ``relying on'' the corresponding head in the previous layer.
+\paragraph{Do attention heads in layer $L$ resemble those in layer $L-1$?} Since RealFormer uses a residual attention scheme, it is interesting to show to what extent an attention head is ``relying on'' the corresponding head in the previous layer.
 To this end, we take each of the three pre-trained BERT-Base models in Table~\ref{table:bert-mlm} and compute the Jensen-Shannon Divergence (JSD) between attention probabilities in each pair of \emph{vertically} adjacent heads, \emph{i.e.}, $\text{JSD}\,(\text{head}^L_i, \text{head}^{L-1}_i)$, for $1 \le L < 12$ and $0 \le i < 12$.
-Instead of computing one scalar value for each head pair, we show the full distribution based on the tokens in 8,192 held-out examples, \emph{i.e.}, each data point is the JSD between the attention probabilities of a token at these two heads.

-Figure~\ref{fig:realformer-jsd} and Figure~\ref{fig:post-ln-jsd} in Appendix demonstrate the JSD distributions for RealFormer and Post-LN Transformer\footnote{Note that JSD results from Post-LN are used only as a reference.
-We expect them to be ``random'' because there is no correspondence between heads in adjacent layers for Post-/Pre-LN.
-Proof: An equivalent Post-/Pre-LN can be constructed by permuting the order of attention heads in a layer (and the corresponding variables).} respectively via violin plots.
-We can see that RealFormer tends to have \emph{significantly lower} JSD values, especially for heads in middle layers.
+Appendix~\ref{sec:appendix:jsd} demonstrates detailed JSD distributions of Post-LN and RealFormer respectively based on 8,192 held-out examples.
+We observe that RealFormer tends to have \emph{significantly lower} JSD values (\emph{i.e.}, indicating more ``similar'' attention across layers), especially for heads in middle layers.
 This might mean that RealFormer has some regularization advantages and provides one hypothesis for why it tends to outperform Post-LN more for larger models.
-Note that $\text{head}^L_i$ can still be useful even if it has exactly the same attention probabilities with $\text{head}^{L-1}_i$ because of the existence of the FFN sub-layer and the potential differences in value matrices (\emph{i.e.}, $V'$ in Eq.~\ref{eq:attention}).
+Note that $\text{head}^L_i$ can still be useful even if it has exactly the same attention probabilities with $\text{head}^{L-1}_i$ because of the existence of the FFN sub-layer and the potential differences in value matrices (\emph{i.e.}, $V'$ in Eq.~\ref{eq:residual_attn}).

-\paragraph{Can dropout outperform residual attention for regularizing large models?} One may wonder whether increasing dropout rate can already regularize large models well so that residual attention is not necessary.
+\paragraph{Is residual attention really necessary?} One may wonder whether increasing dropout rate can already regularize large models well so that residual attention is redundant.
 To this end, we experiment with different dropout rates for pre-training BERT-Large with different Transformers (following the procedures in Section~\ref{sec:pre-train}).
 Results are collected in Table~\ref{table:dropout}, from which we can see that (1) RealFormer outperforms the two baselines across all dropout settings, and (2) simply increasing dropout rate can not regularize Transformer models as well as what residual attention appears to be doing.